atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 ## 1. Review Initial Network Design

-As mentioned in the Initial [Development Environment Solution Overview](1-2-solution.md#vpc-network-for-each-development-team-aws-account), it's recommended that you start with a network design consisting of a dedicated VPC for each development team AWS account including a set of public subnets and a set of private subnets.
+As mentioned in the Initial [Development Environment Solution Overview](1-2-solution.md#vpc-network-for-each-development-team-aws-account), it's recommended that you start with a network design consisting of a dedicated VPC for each development team AWS account including a set of public and private subnets.

 *...insert network design similar to the one on the solutions page but with a bit more detail including multiple subnets/AZs per tier, use of NAT Gateways, Internet Gateway, VPC FlowLogs, etc.*